alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

 ## Notes and Assumptions
 * When ordering a computer you do NOT want vPro in your Wifi chip.
 From what I read it has a remote machine takeover.
 Was designed for corporations to have access to employee laptops.
+* As a whole this document lists steps to do in order.
+Or at least an order that should work.
+That said, mix and match and YMMV.
 * This set of assumptions are based on installing Ubuntu 22.04 LTS(July 7, 2022).
 By default:
     * Some level of Wi-fi works
     * Firefox is installed
     * External Monitor plug-in works